prady2005/Hibiki/README.md

 ---

 <p align="center">
-  Crafted with ❤️ for music enthusiasts.
+  Crafted with ❤️ by Pradyumna for music enthusiasts.
 </p>